GavinCopley/sharedGame/_posts/2023-10-11-Daily-Meetings2.md

 Attempting to work on black pit hack (WIP, ChatGPT can't seem to generate it right or my environment isn't interacting well with it)

 Ian:
+Added optional sprites and cut of some of the sprites idol animation because it'll be difficult to implement.
+Currently making a bridge or a platform for the player to stand on and jumo up to, possibly might be able to fix the robot_roder image.

 Matthew:
 Made a design for the main starting page